leonitousconforti/tinyburg/nix/README.md

 runs its own migrations as part of its layer stack, the provider's signing key is generated into `.dev/oidc.jwk`, and the seed runs once the services are up.

+An empty root `.env` is created if one is missing.
+That file is gitignored and unrelated to `.env.dev`, but `ConfigProvider.fromDotEnv()` dies with ENOENT rather than treating an absent file as empty, so a checkout without one cannot boot tinyburg.app at all.

 ## What runs

 | Process              | Port  | Notes                                              |